Caltech-IPAC/firefly_client/doc/index.rst

 -------------------------------------

 Once a Firefly server has been identified, the connection parameters can be used to initialize a :class:`FireflyClient` instance.
+By default, the value of the environment variable `FIREFLY_URL` will be used as the server URL, if defined.
+If `FIREFLY_URL` is not defined, the default server URL is `http://localhost:8080/firefly` which is often used for a Firefly server running locally.

-A `host:port` parameter is required.
-Optional arguments are `channel` and `basedir`.
+Optional arguments for initializing a `FireflyClient` instance include `channel` and `html_file`.

 For a default server running locally, use `localhost` or `127.0.0.1` together with the port that the server is using.
 The default port is 8080.